keirwhitlock/hello-api/.github/PULL_REQUEST_TEMPLATE.md

 ### Description
-Please exmplain the changes you made here.
+Please explain the changes you made here.

 ### Associated Task
 Please list close, fixed or resolved issues here with a # and the number.